-I have an almost-8-year-old son and an almost-2-year-old daughter.
-Many people seem to have a reaction to this.
+I have an almost-11-year-old son and an almost-5-year-old daughter.
+Many people seem to have a reaction to this sibling age gap.
 They either a) assume I had fertility issues (no, but that's none of their business anyway, thankyouverymuch); b) feel bad that my kids are supposedly too far apart in age to play together (sometimes insinuated while my kids are actually playing together); or c) ask if I have other children, assuming my daughter was the last in a set of three, with the other two close in age.
-When I tell them I do also have a 5-year-old, he just happens to be a standard poodle, their expressions are priceless.
+When I tell them I also have a 8-year-old, he just happens to be a dog, their expressions are priceless.

-To be fair, when you look at the statistics, my children's age spacing is not the norm.
+To be fair, when you look at the statistics, my children's ages are not considered the ideal age gap between siblings.
 Only 5% of women with one child expect to have another one more than five years after their first, according to data from the Centers for Disease Control and Prevention.
 By contrast, 22% expect to have another within two years and 24% expect to wait no more than five years.
 (The rest don't expect to have another child.)
 My kids' age gap may be larger than most American siblings', but it is by choice, and I actually love it.

-I'm not someone who had a master plan to have kids at a certain point in time — though to hear it from both people I know and random members of the general public, apparently that was something I forgot to check off my to-do list.
+I'm not someone who had a master plan to have kids at a certain point in time — though apparently many people think there is an ideal age gap between siblings.
 When my firstborn was still a toddler, I heard a lot of, "When are you having another?" and "Is he your only?"
 People made statements like, "I would rather have two in diapers at the same time and get it over with" and "You should have kids close in age so they can be best friends."
 This one is possibly my favorite, though: "With kids close in age, you don't have to play with them, because they play with each other."
 True, it would be nice to not have to deal with potty training years after the first child.
 However, the 6-year age gap between my two kids really doesn't feel like that big a deal.
 If anything, there are some major pros to going against what's considered the perfect age gap.

 Different Ages, Different StagesIt turns out, there are biological reasons not to have kids too close together in age: The World Health Organization recommends spacing pregnancies at least two years apart for the mother and child's health.